adithyaanilkumar/SafeNet/CONTRIBUTING.md

     git push origin branch-name

-Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo)
+Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo).

 Wait for your PR review and merge approval